yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

-# DataObject I/O Developer Guide
+# DataObject I/O Developer Manual

-This guide describes the current file and database I/O architecture for top-level `DataObject` instances.
+This manual explains the current file and SQLite I/O system for top-level `DataObject` instances.

-Use it when you need to:
+Use this document when you need to:

-- trace how a file becomes an in-memory object
-- trace how a `DataObject` is saved to or loaded from SQLite
+- trace import/export behavior from command entry points
-- understand the normalized `ModelObject` persistence schema
+- understand save/load behavior to SQLite
+- extend supported file formats
-- add a new file format or a new persistent top-level `DataObject`
+- add a new persistent top-level `DataObject`

-Read this together with:
+Read with:

 - [`../development-guidelines.md`](../development-guidelines.md)
 - [`./command-architecture.md`](./command-architecture.md)

 ## 1. Scope

-This subsystem currently treats only these types as top-level I/O units:
+Top-level I/O units in this project are:

 - `ModelObject`
 - `MapObject`

-`AtomObject` and `BondObject` inherit from `DataObjectBase`, but they are subordinate parts of `ModelObject`.
-They are not registered as standalone file or database I/O targets.
+`AtomObject` and `BondObject` are `ModelObject` internals and are not standalone file/database roots.

-## 2. Main Responsibilities
+## 2. Quick Usage

-- `DataObjectManager`: command-facing orchestration and in-memory ownership
-- `FileFormatRegistry`: single source of truth for supported file extensions and backend dispatch
-- `FileProcessFactoryResolver`: default built-in factory selection from the normalized extension
-- `ModelObjectFactory` / `MapObjectFactory`: build or write the concrete object
-- `ModelFileReader` / `ModelFileWriter`: select model parser or writer backend from `FileFormatRegistry`
-- `MapFileReader` / `MapFileWriter`: select map parser or writer backend from `FileFormatRegistry`
-- `DatabaseManager`: own the SQLite connection, schema bootstrap or migration, and cross-table transaction boundaries
-- `DatabaseSchemaManager`: schema-version detection, final normalized v2 bootstrap, validation, and legacy v1 migration
-- `DataObjectDAOFactoryRegistry`: map runtime types and stored type names to DAO implementations
-- `ModelObjectDAO` (`ModelObjectDAOv2`): normalized v2 persistence for `ModelObject`
-- `LegacyModelObjectReader`: internal legacy v1 read path used only for migration
-- `MapObjectDAO`: flat persistence for `MapObject`
-- `ManagedStoreRegistry`: internal descriptor registry for model or map store schema, key listing, and validation
-- `FileFormatBackendFactory`: shared helper that builds concrete parser or writer backends from `FileFormatRegistry`
-- `SQLiteWrapper`: SQL execution, prepared statements, typed bind or read helpers, and RAII transaction handling

-## 3. Recommended Call Path

-The command layer should normally talk to `DataObjectManager`, not directly to readers, writers, or DAOs.

-Typical file import:
+Typical import + in-memory access:

 ```cpp
 DataObjectManager manager;